 Arsene Wenger is number 30 in 90min's Top 50 Great Managers of All Time series.
-Follow the rest of the series over the course of the next six weeks.

 After 22 years in charge of Arsenal, Arsene Wenger finally stepped down from the managerial hot seat and departed north London.